scssphp/scssphp/docs/docs/index.md

 {% endhighlight %}

 * `compile($scssCode)` will attempt to compile a string of SCSS code.
-If it succeeds then the CSS will be returned as a string.
+If it succeeds, the CSS will be returned as a string.
 If there is any error, an exception is thrown with an appropriate error message.

 ### Import Paths